Skip to main content

 Core Technology

-1. Satoshi Plus Consensus: This innovative consensus mechanism combines Delegated Proof of Work (DPoW), Delegated Proof of Stake (DPoS), and Non-Custodial Bitcoin Staking, thereby incorporating Bitcoin miners, CORE stakers, and Bitcoin stakers, respectively, in the election of Core validators.
+1. Satoshi Plus Consensus: This innovative consensus mechanism combines Delegated Proof of Work (DPoW), Delegated Proof of Stake (DPoS), and Self-Custodial Bitcoin Staking, thereby incorporating Bitcoin miners, CORE stakers, and Bitcoin stakers, respectively, in the election of Core validators.
 Each of these three legs of Satoshi Plus introduces a new layer of security and incentive alignment.

 3. Security Enhancements